1. Clone the repository

 nano .env

-# 4. Start the stack
+# 4. Restart the services

 After Configuration